-Image quality control for cultural heritage digitization projects
+Image quality standards for cultural heritage digitization projects

 Why the quality control is so important?